TKh2

 standardized as class T3, was followed by a machine similar in layout, but

-heavier and substantially stronger.
-It appeared in 1883 and featured drivers
+heavier and substantially more powerful.
+It appeared in 1883 and featured

-load was increased from 12 to almost 15 tonnes and tractive effort was higher
+the cab.
+Axle load was increased from 12 to almost 15 tonnes and tractive

-by over thirty percent.
-Steam pressure, initially set at 10 bars, was soon
+effort was higher by over thirty percent.
+Steam pressure, initially set at 10

-increased to 12 bars.
-New engine, later standardized as T7, was intended
+bars, was soon increased to 12 bars.
+New engine, later standardized as T7,

-mainly as a switcher for large freight stations in industrial regions, like
+was intended mainly as a switcher for large freight stations in industrial

 WWI, newly-created Deutsche Reichsbahn Gesellschaft (DRG) were

-classed 8978.
-One more, from Bremer Hafenbahnen, followed
+retained, classed 8978.
+One more, from Bremer Hafenbahnen,

 completely got rid of these engines before 1930, as more modern and powerful